razorRun/react-native-vlc-media-player/README.md

 ## Got a few minutes to spare?
 Please help us to keep this repo up to date and simple to use.

-#### Our idea was to keep the repo so simple, and people can use it with newer RN versions without any additional config.
+#### Our idea was to keep the repo simple, and people can use it with newer RN versions without any additional config.

 1. Get a copy of [VLC Media Player test](https://github.com/razorRun/react-native-vlc-media-player-test)